dank24/findLoc/README.md

 # findLoc
-A location finder for specific locations
+A location finder for AE-FUAI campus